-PAN works to facilitate, support and build participatory evaluation initiatives and partnerships that address HIV, HCV and related issues in BC and across Canada.
+PAN works to facilitate, support and build participatory evaluation initiatives and partnerships that address HIV, hepatitis C, and related issues in BC and across Canada.
 PAN works within a participatory and community-based evaluation framework.
-In other words, we work to build strong partnerships with key stakeholders, including people with lived experience, community-based organizations, health system decision-makers and academics across the HIV and HCV sectors.
+In other words, we work to build strong partnerships with key stakeholders, including people with lived experience, community-based organizations, health system decision-makers and academics across the HIV and hepatitis C sectors.

-We provide the following services to our members and the broader HIV and HCV sectors in BC:
+We provide the following services to our members and the broader HIV and hepatitis C sectors in BC: